 Drag and Drop

-Wixie includes hundreds of curriculum-focused templates that require students to drag and drop objects on the screen to demonstrate understanding.
-They can also drag to put items in sequence such as the order of a story or the life cycle of a butterfly.
+Wixie includes thousands of curriculum-focused templates that require students to drag and drop objects on the screen to demonstrate understanding.
+They can also drag to put items in sequences such as the order of a story or the life cycle of a butterfly.

-Browse templates that match your classroom topics using the Template folder at your Wixie home page.
-When you find a template or activity you want to use, you can assign it to students to have it show up for for them when they log in to Wixie.
+Browse templates that match your classroom topics using the Curriculum or Template folders at your Wixie home page.
+When you find a template or activity you want to use, you can assign it to students to have it show up for them when they login to Wixie.

 Online tests may also ask students to arrange objects to demonstrate understanding.
 Use the Image button to access pictures in the Wixie media library.

-While students can use any of these manipulatives on a blank Wixie canvas, you can also find many templates in the curriculum library that already include these images.
-To find them open the Templates folder at your home page and browse the folders in the Math templates.
+While students can use any of these virtual manipulatives on a blank Wixie canvas, you can also find many templates in the curriculum library that already include these images.
+To find them, open the Curriculum folder at your home page and browse the templates in the Math folder.
 For example, you can find and assign several Wixie templates that require students to manipulate tangram shapes to complete a specified image.

 Use tools like protractors and rulers